 - Full or partial vision loss

-- Loss of visual acuity (loss of near vision or loss of distance vision)
+- Loss of visual acuity (loss of near vision or loss of distance vision) that cannot be corrected with a spectacle prescription

 - Loss of quality of vision